daverbk/kotlin/.github/README.md

 ## Extensions

 Kotlin's extensions are basically static functions defined in a separate auxiliary class.
 We can't call private members from extensions.
 As extension functions are static under the hood they cannot be overridden.
+Properties can be extended.

 ```kotlin
 fun String.lastChar() = this[this.length - 1]